Nutella: Production

 Nutella is produced in various facilities.
 In the North American market, it is produced at a plant in Brantford, Ontario, Canada and more recently in San José Iturbide, Guanajuato, Mexico.

 For Australia and New Zealand, Nutella has been manufactured in Lithgow, New South Wales, since the late 1970s.

 Two of the four Ferrero plants in Italy produce Nutella, in Alba, Piedmont, and in Sant'Angelo dei Lombardi in Campania.
 In France, a production facility is located in Villers-Écalles.
 For Eastern Europe (including Southeast Europe, Poland, Turkey, Czech Republic and Slovakia) and South Africa, it is produced in Warsaw and Manisa.
 For Germany and northern Europe, Nutella is produced at the Ferrero plant in Stadtallendorf, which has been in existence since 1956.
 Nutella entered the Russian market and also has a production plant in Vladimir.

 Ferrero also has a plant in Poços de Caldas, Brazil, which supplies the Brazilian market, with part of the production being exported overseas.
-It is also manufactured in Turkey and exported to countries like India.
+It is also manufactured in Turkey and exported to countries such as India.

 Global production in 2013 was about 350,000 tonnes.
+As of 2015, it was sold in 75 countries.